e107-eFiction/efiction-3.5.6/README.md

 No change

 ### Update
 Classic as before, run update process that should change your date fields without lossing your data.
+It works only for update from 3.5.5, not sooner.